DonioT/ChatRoom/README.md

 - improved jquery knowledge

-- Trying to use best practises such as (reusable views/partial views, user authentication{passing sensitive data through headers, password hashing etc}
+- Trying to use best practises such as (reusable views/partial views, user authentication{passing sensitive data through headers, password hashing etc},  although I'm sure there is a lot i can improve on

 ## Known Problems / Improvements